 \section{Experimental Setup}

-Our study focuses on the effects of incorporating generative annotation assistants and their interactions with annotators and discriminative models-in-the-loop in a DADC context for QA.
+Our study focuses on the effects of incorporating generative annotation assistants, and understanding their interactions with annotators and discriminative models-in-the-loop in a DADC context for QA.
 We provide crowdworkers with a short passage from Wikipedia and ask them to write five questions and highlight the span in the passage that best answers the question for each (see Figure~\ref{fig:interface_gaas}).
 We pay workers equally across experiment modes to avoid creating an incentive imbalance and pay out an additional bonus for each question that successfully beats the discriminative QA model i.e., for each question that the model fails to answer correctly.
-Finally, we validate all collected examples using a distinct worker pool and ask three additional workers to report on the validity of each example. \paragraph{Selected Passages}{ We select passages from KILT~\citep{petroni-etal-2021-kilt} to allow the possibility of future investigation into cross-domain and task transfer of knowledge intensive language understanding in the context of data collected in a DADC setting.
-We filter KILT passages to those with between 100 and 600 tokens that are used by at least 5 KILT tasks.
-We further filter out any passages with any 8-gram overlap (after normalisation) to the \squadone{} training or development sets, seeking to ensure that all passages used in our study are novel and previously unseen by the discriminative QA models in the loop.
+Finally, we validate all collected examples using a separate worker pool that also undergoes rigorous onboarding and validation.
+We ask three of these additional workers to report on the validity of each annotated example. \paragraph{Selected Passages}{ We select passages from KILT~\citep{petroni-etal-2021-kilt} to allow for the possibility of future investigation into cross-domain and task transfer.
+We restrict KILT passages to those with between 100 and 600 tokens that are used by at least 5 of the KILT tasks.
+Furthermore, we filter out any passages with any 8-gram overlap (after normalisation) to the \squadone{} training or development sets, seeking to ensure that all passages used in our study are novel and previously unseen by the discriminative QA models in the loop.
 This leaves a total of 10,109 passages from 421 Wikipedia pages.
 We retain and supply all passage-relevant KILT metadata (such as IDs and provenances) with our collected datasets to facilitate future work. }

 \paragraph{Model-in-the-Loop}{ The discriminative QA model in the loop is ELECTRA\textsubscript{Large}~\citep{Clark2020ELECTRA} trained on \squadone{} and AdversarialQA, and enhanced using SynQA to improve adversarial robustness as investigated by~\citet{bartolo2021improving}.\footnote{You can interact with this model at \url{https://dynabench.org/models/109}.} This model represents the best-performing model on the Dynabench~\cite{kiela2021dynabench} leaderboard at the time of conducting this study, obtaining a word-overlap \fone{} score of 94.5\% on the \squadone{} dev set, and represents the state-of-the-art on AdversarialQA achieving 77.6\% on the \dbidaf{} subset, 71.5\% on \dbert{}, and 63.2\% on \droberta{}. }